porkkasanna/porkkasanna.github.io/cmdline_course.md

 for example all the commas, and make them in to for example tabs), `uniq` (removes repeated lines and can count how many times they occur) and `sort` (sorts the contents in numerical or alphabetical order).

+This week's stuff was already a bit harder.
+I was mostly able to do the tasks, but had some difficulties too.

 ***

 ## Week	4: Advanced Corpus Processing